acikgozb/dotfiles/ARCHITECTURE.md

 Here are some guidelines to follow:

-1 - If an existing configuration is changed under `$HOME/.config`, the change is reflected back to `dotfiles/.config` via symlinking.
+1 - If an existing configuration is changed under `$XDG_CONFIG_HOME`, the change is reflected back to `dotfiles/.config` via symlinking.
 However, the changes are _not_ reflected to the templates that exist under each Ansible role.
 Therefore, the user must update their templates accordingly when they decide to change an existing configuration file.
 Otherwise, `dotfiles` won't apply those changes to another host if a user decides to switch.
 To see the changes, the user can run a diff against the template and the updated configuration file to see what to add to the template.

-2 - If a new configuration or program is added under `$HOME/.config`, the user must update the installation accordingly.
+2 - If a new configuration or program is added under `$XDG_CONFIG_HOME`, the user must update the installation accordingly.
 At this point, existing roles might be a good place to reference from.
-To find out which configurations are new, symlinks can be followed under `$HOME/.config`.
+To find out which configurations are new, symlinks can be followed under `$XDG_CONFIG_HOME`.
-The ones that are new won't have any links to `dotfiles`.
+The ones that are new and are explicitly added won't have any links to `dotfiles`.

 To conclude, this document outlines the decisions made for `dotfiles` for users who want to understand how it works.
 It is also designed as a guideance of those who wish to change the project for their own needs.